 The Future of Long-Term Care

 The population of Americans over 65 grew by over a third from 2010 to 2020 to reach approximately 53 million.
-It is estimated that 52% of this population will need some type of long-term care services in their lifetimes.
+It is estimated that 52% of this population will need some type of long-term care service in their lifetimes.
 We need to ask ourselves how our health system will scale to manage this increasing level of need for chronic care treatment, non-emergent care, and future public health emergencies.

 A little over a year ago, we predicted that virtual care was the future of healthcare.
 One prediction we couldn’t make was that a pandemic would propel the adoption of telehealth like never before.
 The future has arrived.

 Virtual care may not be the only solution for long-term care facilities, but it is a long-term solution.
-As advanced telehealth technologies are here and continue to emerge, they will be equipped to future proof any virtual health practice.
+As advanced telehealth technologies are here and continue to emerge, they will be equipped to future-proof any virtual health practice.
 Now is the time for all healthcare providers and care facilities to invest in a telehealth program for today and the next generation of patients.